facebook/react/packages/react-reconciler/README.md

 #### `getPublicInstance(instance)`

 Determines what object gets exposed as a ref.
-You'll likely want to return the `instance` yourself, but in some cases it might make sense to only expose some part of it.
+You'll likely want to return the `instance` itself.
+But in some cases it might make sense to only expose some part of it.

 #### `prepareForCommit(containerInfo)`